 The programme includes stories, worship, songs and activities which inspire social action, ethical and spiritual living and a foundation for a faith based life.
 The Tapestry of Faith website provides additional information for parents and children who have questions or would like to learn more about the lessons.

-For questions regarding Inclusive Values Education, please contact at (Form to come).
+For questions regarding Inclusive Values Education, please contact Sidra via the form below.